Morgantina: North Baths

 Since 2003 Sandra K. Lucore (formerly of the University of Tokyo, now an independent scholar) has led excavations of the 3rd century BC North Baths complex that have produced interesting results including evidence of one of the earliest examples of dome and barrel vault construction.

 Bouleuterion

 The bouleuterion in Morgantina is a rectangular building located west of the agora of the city.
-It was founded during the 3rd century BC, a period of great prosperity for Morgantina, which, from 5th century BC on had acquired a profoundly Hellenic character.
+It was founded during the 3rd century BC, a period of great prosperity for Morgantina, which, from the 5th century BC on had acquired a profoundly Hellenic character.

 The building had a bipartite plan.
 A walled forecourt led through a stoa to the main entrance, centrally located at the east wall of the auditorium.
 A rectangular substructure held wooden benches where the assembly sat to listen to the speakers.
 Stone buttressing, connected to this substructure, supported the south retaining wall.

 Today, only the foundation and parts of the south side of the auditorium are preserved.